maizner/MyEcommerce-react-vite-tailwind/README.md

 ## Credits and Acknowledgments
-his project was developed based on the course <a href="https://platzi.com/home/clases/7396-react-vite-tailwindcss"> ¿Qué necesitas para aprender React.js?</a> rom Platzi.
+This project was developed based on the course <a href="https://platzi.com/home/clases/7396-react-vite-tailwindcss"> React + Tailwind c/ Vite</a>  Platzi.
 We give credit and thanks to Platzi and its instructor for providing the foundation of this project.

-The original project was based on a public Platzi repository, modified and expanded to include new features and usability improvements.

 ## Initial Project Documentation